Xposed-Modules-Repo/com.sui.datamanager/README.md

 ## Tips

-Patching the virtual space application itself can be to access all new data of the cloned application within that virtual space.
+Patching the virtual-space host application itself may allow DataManager to access the private data of cloned applications managed inside that virtual space.

 ## License